-- Susano’o-no-Mikoto, hero of Japanese myths, has been a guardian God for Tokyo’s Yotsuya area and worshiped at this shrine since the early Edo period.
+- Suga Shrine enshrines Susano’o-no-Mikoto, hero of Japanese myths and a guardian divinity for Tokyo’s Yotsuya since the early Edo period.

 - Take a leisurely stroll around the grounds of the shrine

-Susano’o-no-Mikoto, hero of Japanese myths, has been a guardian God for Tokyo’s Yotsuya area and worshiped at this shrine since the early Edo period.
+Suga Shrine enshrines Susano’o-no-Mikoto, hero of Japanese myths and a guardian divinity for Tokyo’s Yotsuya since the early Edo period.

 *Chi-no-wa: These rings made of straw or reeds are used in an end of year purification ceremony.